 - Design Patent: To protect ornamental characteristics of your work.

 - Utility Patent: Covers machines, manufactured products, processes, and new compositions.
 This is by far the most common type.
 According to the USPTO about 90% of the patent documents issued fall into this category.(1)

-The Numerous Advantages of Patents
+The Many Advantages of Patents

-Patents can also be useful in saving company time and resources.
+Patent research can also be useful in saving company time and resources.
 For instance, if a search is conducted prior to beginning implementation for some new product or method, and it’s discovered that a patent for that idea has already been filed, it could prevent months or even years of unnecessary research and development.
 Taking this precaution could also potentially help avoid any possible costly infringement lawsuits.
-This search is a simple process and can be conducted on the United States Patent and Trademark Office website.
+This patent search is a simple process and can be conducted on the United States Patent and Trademark Office website.